seam/ticket-monster/README.md

   `mvn ec2:start`

 The plugin will wait for the instance to start.
+JBoss AS is installed as a service, so will start automatically.

 The easiest way to transfer the app to your EC2 instance is to use `scp`.
 First, we need to generate a zip to copy across: